ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-logging-injection-in-python.md

 This will pad the `user` with almost a gigabyte of whitespace.
 Not only will this slow your log statement down to a crawl, it could also clog up your logging infrastructure.

+Why is this a problem?
+Attackers being able to crash your server is bad enough.
-You won't even know what hit you.
+If they cripple your logging, you wouldn't even know what hit you.

 ### Leaky logs